-I came to channeling because it just ‘spontaneously’ happened for me––but it was also made clear to me, it was something I had to choose, to be with, to nurture and to allow to come into fullness.
+In short, I came to channeling because it ‘spontaneously’ happened for me––but it was also made clear to me, it was something I had to choose, to be with, to nurture and to allow to come into fullness.
 In fact, I didn’t even know what channeling was until a friend encouraged me to start attending some workshops at the Omega Institute.

 I participated in medium workshops, intuitive workshops, and more….but none spoke directly to this until after almost giving up, a friend suggested I attended a channeling session by Paul Selig offered at the Omega Institute.
 When he began, my whole body, my entire being responded and I heard, ‘You see, it is for real.
 And each of you have your own style, connection, and purpose….’
 It was the first time I’d seen or heard anyone channel––it was that far from being in my reality.